cadonuno/veracode-create-list-of-sandboxes/README.md

 There are 2 actions available:
 - createForNewApplication:
-  - creates an application profile and initializes it with a list of sandboxes </br>
+  - Creates an application profile and initializes it with a list of sandboxes </br>
   Parameters:
     - Application Name* - name of the application profile:
       - --application_name or -an